omerfarukabaci/Bisection-Method-Implementation/README.md

 # Bisection-Method-Implementation
-Istanbul Technical University, BLG105E (Intr to Sci&amp;Eng Comp (C)) Class Homework, which is written in C.
-It implements Bisection Method to find the roots of a quadratic functions in an interval.
+This is a C program that implements Bisection Method to find the roots of a quadratic functions in an interval.